Loading…

 Following short stimulus inputs from our speakers, Professor Dame Athene Donald, Professor Michael Reiss and Professor Jonathan Osborne, delegates will discuss and prioritise their top issues for reform.

-In common with our previous Talking Science sessions, these sessions promise thought-provoking insights and lively debate.
+In common with our previous Talking Science sessions, this session promises thought-provoking insights and lively debate.
 We look forward to seeing you there and your contributions.
-Refreshments are provided courtesy of SEPA.

 Speakers